saikrishnapendam/saikrishnapendam/README.md

 - Hi I'm, @saikrishnapendam 👋
 - 🔭 I’m currently working on Java Developement and DSA.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JAVA Fullstack
 - 👯 I’m looking to collaborate on Competative Coding Problems.
 - 💬 Ask me about Java
 - 📫 How to reach me: saikrishnapendam788@gmail.com